CLARIAH/datalegendtools/README.md

 Once you have Docker installed and running you can gain access to this image by pulling it from the Docker Hub, which can be achieved by issuing the following command in the terminal:

-    # docker pull wxwilcke/datalegend
+    docker pull wxwilcke/datalegend

-Here, the `#`-symbol refers to the terminal of a user with administrative privileges on your machine, and is not part of the command.
+Note that this command must be run by a user with administrative privileges on your machine.
+For Linux and Mac systems a regular user can often obtain temporary administrative privileges by prepending `sudo` to the above command.

 After the image has successfully been downloaded (or 'pulled') the container can be run as follows:

-    # docker run --rm -p 3000:3000 -it wxwilcke/datalegend
+    docker run --rm -p 3000:3000 -it wxwilcke/datalegend

+This command likewise requires elevated privileges (obtained by `sudo`).

 The virtualised system can now be accessed by opening <http://localhost:3000/wetty> in your preferred browser, and by logging in using username **datalegend** and password **datalegend**.
 The container can be stopped by pressing CTRL-C, or by closing the terminal.